oanaprf/some-js-basics/index.md

 If **rest** operator joins certain values under a single one, guess what **spread** operator does!
 Yep, exactly the opposite: it *spreads* the values.

-The synthax is the same(three dots and a variable name), so it may be get a little confusing at first, but don't worry, you'll get the hang of it!
+The synthax is the same(three dots and a variable name), so it may be a little confusing at first, but don't worry, you'll get the hang of it!

 **Spread operator** is generally used for *concating arrays* and *merging object properties*.
 Let's see an example of each.